cdapio/cdap/cdap-docs/included-applications/source/data-quality/index.rst

 * ``datasetName`` : Name of the destination dataset.
 * ``fieldAggregations`` : Map that relates each field value to a set of aggregation functions.

 To deploy the application with the application configuration, issue a PUT curl call.
 In this example, the ``appconfig.json`` file contains the application configuration::

-  $ curl -v localhost:10000/v3/namespaces/default/apps/StreamDQ -d @appconfig.json -X PUT -H 'Content-Type: application/json'
+  $ curl -w'\n' localhost:10000/v3/namespaces/default/apps/StreamDQ -d @appconfig.json -X PUT -H 'Content-Type: application/json'

+Note that ``cdap-data-quality`` artifact uses the same batch source plugins as the ``cdap-etl-batch`` artifact.
+See :ref:`Batch Sources <etl-plugins-batchsources>` for more information about available plugins.

 End-to-End Example
 ==================